AC: That’s right.

 AC: It was a fairly sized parsonage.
 I remember one instance in the parsonage – I don’t know whether this is apropros to this or not – but couples from Detroit would come out to get married, and so the living room was always closed off because that’s where special things took place.
 And the heating system in the parsonage was so that they had radiators that just opened upstairs, and so my father was conducting a wedding down there, and we wanted to see it.
 Well, we forgot that often times, when we would clean, we would sweep the dust into those registers, so it was quite a shock when we opened them to watch the wedding and the dust fell down.

-AC: Well, I didn’t attend dances, except I did attend my Senior Prom.
-But later on – oh, I’ve just forgotten the year it was – they built the church fellowship hall behind the church.
-I think it was 1928.
+attend my Senior Prom.
+But later on – oh, I’ve just forgotten the year it was –

 FJ: I’m assuming your father was instrumental…